femme souffrant de lombalgie

 • spinal osteoarthritis (degeneration of the intervertebral disc).

-Sciatica or back pain (especially in the lumbar region) affects between 50 and 70% of the population.
-The origin is variable.
-It lasts from a few days in acute phase to several years.
-Traditional Chinese medicine links these pathologies to the Kidneys and the Bladder.
+Sciatica or back pain (particularly in the lower back) affects between 50 and 70% of the population.
+The origins vary, lasting from a few days in the acute phase to several years.
+Traditional Chinese medicine links these conditions to the kidneys and bladder.

-Low back pain is pain of the back that originates from the muscles located on both sides of the spine (the quadratus lumborum).
-The spasms of these muscles cause significant pain.
-This starts below the last dorsal vertebra (L1), to go down through the buttocks, extending behind the thigh, then behind the knees, and sometimes to the toes.
+Low back pain is back pain that originates in the muscles located on either side of the spine (the quadratus lumborum).
+Spasms of these muscles cause significant pain.
+This pain begins below the last thoracic vertebra (L1), descends through the buttocks, extending behind the thigh, then behind the knees, and sometimes to the toes.

-Less well known is cruralgia, a pain that focuses on the front part of the thighs and the outside of the buttocks and that can go down to the front of the knee, the shins and the toes.
+Less well-known is cruralgia, a pain that focuses on the front of the thighs and outer buttocks and can extend to the front of the knee, shins, and toes.

 Etiology